-Covid 19 coronavirus: Health workers' new protection measures expected to be announced
+Covid 19 coronavirus: 85 new cases in NZ, rules for leaving the house clarified

 • 2.7 million gloves

-"All stones are being turned over" to make sure there is enough PPEs for all healthcare works in New Zealand," Bloomfield said.
+"All stones are being turned over to make sure there are enough PPEs for all healthcare works in New Zealand," Bloomfield said.

+Asked if there was an issue getting PPE equipment out across the country, Bloomfield said the distribution network was designed for non Covid-19 times.
+But that was being updated as the situation evolves: "The processes are getting in place."

+The key thing when it came to PPEs was providing guidance to healthcare professionals.

+Bloomfield said he had not yet needed to sign an order required to unlock an emergency supply of personal protection equipment.

-More special powers for the Government may be used as the lockdown continues.
+More special powers for the Government may be used as the lockdown continues, Bloomfield said.

 A total of 2500 retired health professionals had returned to the workforce to help with the Covid-19 outbreak response, Bloomfield said.